minwoox/misc/armeria_internal.md

     - `EventLoop` extends Java's `ScheduledExecutorService`.
     - Events and Tasks are executed in order received.
     - Let's see what it really does with [`EpollEventLoop`](https://github.com/netty/netty/blob/05e5ab1ecb98963604d686c1f59b2196cf73e244/transport-native-epoll/src/main/java/io/netty/channel/epoll/EpollEventLoop.java#L257)
+  - From the point of view of the `EventLoop`s
 - How many `EventLoop`s ?
   - No official formula
     - Nthreads = Ncpu * Ucpu * (1 + W/C)
+- Let's build a simple reactive server.

+### Request flow

 - Sending an `HttpRequest`
   - `HttpClient` -> `UserClient` -> HTTP decorators -> `HttpClientDelegate` -> `HttpSessionHandler`
   - Creates a `ClientRequestContext` in `UserClient`